sachinsdate/starbucks-and-house-prices/README.md

 In both cases, notice the following about the above result:
 * **R² explosion (0.288 --> 0.995)**:  As expected the ZIP FEs soak up all the variance leaving only the intra-ZIP over-time variance to be measured by the event time dummies. _But that's not what we want these dummies to measure!_
-* **Event-time coefficients flip sign from positive to negative**: Does this mean Starbucks preferentially seeks out neighborhoods with a nagative house price trend?
+* **Event-time coefficients flip sign from positive to negative**: Does this mean Starbucks preferentially seeks out neighborhoods with a negative house price trend?
 That doesn't make sense.
 At any rate, we shouldn't read too much into the flipped signs as most of the inter-ZIP variance is already captured by the ZIP FEs, and the event coefficients are probably measuring changes with respect to their respective mean price level instead of with respect to the controls.
 * **Very tiny eigenvalue / singularity warning, and rank deficiency**: Notice the **BIG RED FLAGS** waved by Statsmodels in the Notes section of the output and also warning about rank deficiency.
 The almost zero eigenvalue implies that the X matrix (the regressors) are almost perfectly colinear.
 They are almost perfect linear combinations of other regressors.
 The rank warning confirms this.
 Out of the 1000+ regressors we added, only 20 or so were found to be independent.
 In such a circumstance, the X'X matrix that is at the heart of the OLS estimator ((X′X)^(−1)X′y) is basically non-invertible).

 In plain words, this is a terrible model.

-The solution lies in the insight that a neighborhood (a ZIP) projects a certain "personality" that is multi-facted.
+The solution lies in the insight that a neighborhood (a ZIP) projects a certain "personality" that is multi-faceted.
 Different facets of this personality come in to play in determining (directly or indirectly) the attractiveness of neighborhood and thereby, the house price.
-Important facets such as neighboorhood affluence, gentrification, and historical price momentum can be presumed to be strong determiners of house price growth.
+Important facets such as neighborhood affluence, gentrification, and historical price momentum can be presumed to be strong determiners of house price growth.
 Given the problems we saw with ZIP FEs, we instead included PC_AGI and the historical 2 year and 5 year price momentum variables as covariates.

-We can run some (indirect) tests to validate the suitability of these covariates for capturing much of the price variance that ZIP FEs would have otherwise capatured:
+We can run some (indirect) tests to validate the suitability of these covariates for capturing much of the price variance that ZIP FEs would have otherwise captured:

 **VIF analysis**
 This is R² of covariates on ZIP FEs and Year FEs.
 It tells us how much of the variance of covariates is explained by the FEs, particularly the ZIP FEs.